 What is PACED accreditation?

-Pain and Addiction Care in the Emergency Department, or PACED, is an ACEP-governed national accreditation program which seeks to improve pain management for patients in the ED and recognize the need for prompt, safe, and effective pain management and treatment for patients in pain and/or addicted to pain medication.
+Pain and Addiction Care in the Emergency Department, or PACED, is an ACEP-governed national accreditation program which seeks to improve pain management for patients in the emergency department.
+It recognizes the need for prompt, safe, and effective pain management and treatment for patients in pain and/or addicted to pain medication.

-What are the goals of a PACED accredited ED?
+What are the goals of a PACED accredited emergency department (ED)?

 A PACED-accredited ED promotes the following goals:

 - To provide effective treatment for pain and/or addiction to pain medication for patients.

 - To minimize the use of opioid medications, reserving them for when they are necessary.

 - To accelerate the distribution and implementation of best practices.